-For example, if your Pensionable Salary is £30,000, you contribute at 6.0% and you pay income tax at a marginal rate of 20% (the basic rate applying in the 2020/2021 Tax Year), then your net monthly contribution will be as follows:
+For example, if your Pensionable Salary is £30,000, you contribute at 7.0% and you pay income tax at a marginal rate of 20% (the current basic rate applying in the 2024/2025 Tax Year), then your net monthly contribution will be as follows:

-Your gross monthly contribution is £150.00
+Your gross monthly contribution is £175.00

-Less tax relief - £30.00
+Less tax relief - £35.00

-Net monthly contribution £120.00
+Net monthly contribution £140.00

-Note that if the increase in the "value" of your pension exceeds the Annual Allowance in any tax year, then you will be liable to a tax charge on the excess at your marginal tax rate.
+Note that if the increase in the "value" of your total pension savings exceeds the Annual Allowance in any tax year, then you may be liable to a tax charge on the excess at your marginal tax rate.
+The pension scheme administrators will write to you if that happens.
 If you think that you might exceed the Annual Allowance then you should seek independent financial advice.